 His Father Encouraged Him To Attain High Educational Heights

-As the eldest child, he was compelled to obtain a formal education.
-This began at age six at a Dame school for boys and girls, conducted at a teacher’s home, and was centered upon The New England Primer.
+As the eldest child, he was compelled by his father to obtain a formal education.
+This began at age six at a Dame School for boys and girls, conducted at a teacher’s home, and was centered upon The New England Primer.
 Shortly thereafter, Adams attended Braintree Latin School under Joseph Cleverly, where studies included Latin, rhetoric, logic, and arithmetic.
 John’s early education included incidents of truancy, a dislike for his master, and a desire to become a farmer.